 also create them on memory allocations provided by the standard library; all types of memory

-accept an ,allocate(size) function for setting aside a fixed-size region, within
+accept memory.allocate(size) for setting aside a fixed-size region, within

 which buffers can grow.
 Below is an example.
 Do note that data can be pushed onto buffers during